 What do you call a dental surgeon?

-General dentists have surgical training but for more complex surgical needs Oral Surgeons and Periodontists may be needed.
+General dentists have some surgical training but for more complex dental surgery, an oral surgeon or periodontist may be needed.

 Is an endodontist a dentist?